pagkly/Zed/Investopedia3/HIPAA Waiver of Authorization.md

 HIPAA Waiver of Authorization
 ## What is HIPAA Waiver of Authorization

-A legal document that allows an [individual’s health information](https://www.investopedia.com/terms/p/personally-identifiable-information-pii.asp) to be used or disclosed to a third party.
-The waiver is part of a series of patient-privacy measures set forth in the [Health Insurance Portability and Accountability Act (HIPAA) of 1996](https://www.investopedia.com/terms/h/hipaa.asp).
+A legal document that allows an [[individual’s health information]](https://www.investopedia.com/terms/p/personally-identifiable-information-pii.asp) to be used or disclosed to a third party.
+The waiver is part of a series of patient-privacy measures set forth in the [[Health Insurance Portability and Accountability Act (HIPAA) of 1996]](https://www.investopedia.com/terms/h/hipaa.asp).

 ## BREAKING DOWN HIPAA Waiver of Authorization